mantis-apps/mantis-cli/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements:

-- [ ] The commit message follows our guidelines: https://github.com/futurizeworld/mantis-cli/blob/master/CONTRIBUTING.md
+- [ ] The commit message follows our guidelines: https://github.com/mantis-apps/mantis-cli/blob/master/CONTRIBUTING.md
-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] All code passes linting (`npm run lint:all`) and formatting (`npm run format:all`) checks
-- [ ] Docs have been added / updated (for bug fixes / features)
+- [ ] Docs have been added / updated if relevant

 ## PR Type